 For this program, we are inviting researchers to test our websites, API services, auxiliary services and our Windows 10 broadcasting software.

-You are welcome to test all of the components, and though it is not required, to start broadcasting yourself, you will need to download our Windows 10 broadcasting software, and have an internet connection with at least 5Mbps upload.
-You will also need one of the supported games to broadcasting.
+You are welcome to test almost all of the components, and though it is not required, to start broadcasting yourself.
+To do so you will need at least 5Mbps upload and a supported game installed.

 For testing the website and APIs, only a Caffeine account is required.
 Please provide an email account that you actively monitor and prefix your username with "

 bcr_".
+Do not sign up with an @caffeine.tv email address!
 If you finish your examination and will not use the account in the future, please go into the account settings and delete the account.

 This program adheres to the Bugcrowd Vulnerability Rating Taxonomy for the prioritization/rating of findings.